anderson-optimization/gams-parser/README.md

 ## Tests

-The `test/gams` folder contains sample gams syntax that can be used to test a grammer file to ensure it captures `GAMS` fairly complex syntax.
+The `test/gams` folder contains sample gams syntax that can be used to test a grammar file to ensure it captures `GAMS` fairly complex syntax.

 ```
 make test